ATLBitLab/create-ln-app/README.md

 - [nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

 ## Useful Information
+Once the `npm start` command is executed, you'll see a `.env` file in the `frontend` folder that should have all the env variables that you need to run that app.
+In the event that fails, find the relevant info below.

 - LND REST Endpoints: you will need these urls to make REST calls to your LND nodes on polar.
   1. alice: `https://127.0.0.1:8081/v1`
   2. bob: `https://127.0.0.1:8082/v1`